Ogrodniczek/swanc/README.md

 Kubernetes [client-go](https://github.com/kubernetes/client-go#branches-and-tags) version.
 You can verify this from the `glide.yaml` file.
 This means there might be breaking changes between point releases of the operator.

+---

+**The swanc operator collects anonymous usage statistics to help us learn how the software is being used and how we can improve it.
+To disable stats collection, run the operator with the flag** `--analytics=false`.

+---

 ## Acknowledgement
  - strongswan https://www.strongswan.org/